Marketplace

-Today, markets can also be accessed electronically or on the internet through e-commerce or matching platforms.
-In many countries, shopping at a local market is a standard feature of daily life.
-Given the market's role in ensuring food supply for a population, markets are often highly regulated by a central authority.
-In many places, designated marketplaces have become listed sites of historic and architectural significance and represent part of a town's or nation's cultural assets.
-For these reasons, they are often popular tourist destinations.
+Today, potential customers can access some marketplaces electronically or on the internet through e-commerce or matching platforms.
+In many countries, shopping at a local market is a standard feature of daily routine.
+Given the marketplace's role in ensuring food supply for a population, marketplaces are often highly regulated by a central authority.
+In many places, designated marketplaces have become listed sites of historic and architectural significance and represent part of a town's or a country's cultural assets.
+For these reasons, they have often become popular tourist-destinations.

 Etymology

 The term market comes from the Latin mercatus ("market place").
 The earliest recorded use of the term market in English is in the Anglo-Saxon Chronicle of 963, a work that was created during the reign of Alfred the Great (r.
 871–899) and subsequently distributed, copied throughout English monasteries.
 The exact phrase was "Ic wille þæt markete beo in þe selue tun", meaning "I desire that there be a market in the same town".